deverca/practice-tdd-parking-lot-2021-8-1-15-16-40-779/TestCase.md

 When park the car
 Then return nothing with error message No Available Position

-[]Case 10
+[X]Case 10
-Given multiple parking lot with parked car, standard parking boy, and parking ticket When fetch
+Given multiple parking lot with parked car, standard parking boy, and two parking ticket When fetch twice
 Then return parked car

 []Case11